'Bad candidate selection,' says Imran Khan after beaten in KP polls - ExBulletin

 ‘Bad candidate selection,’ says Imran Khan after beaten in KP polls

-Islamabad [Pakistan], Dec.
-21 (ANI): Following the local election defeat of Khyber Pakhtunkhwa, Pakistani Prime Minister Imran Khan admitted that the poor selection of candidates was a major cause of the recent elections. victory after leaving behind Imran Khan’s ruling Pakistan Tehreek-i-Insaf party, Geo TV reported.
+After the defeat in local government polls in Khyber Pakhtunkhwa, Pakistani Prime Minister Imran Khan admitted that the poor selection of candidates was a major cause of the recent elections.
+It comes a day after opposition parties in Pakistan celebrate their victory after leaving behind Imran Khan’s ruling party Pakistan Tehreek-i-Insaf, Geo TV reported.

 “The PTI made mistakes during the 1st phase of the KP LG elections and paid the price.
 A bad selection of candidates was a major cause.
 From now on, I will personally oversee the electoral strategy of the PTI in the 2nd phase of the KP LG elections and the LG elections through the Pak.
 InchaAllah The PTI will come out stronger, “tweeted the Prime Minister.
-Jamiat Ulema-e-Islam Fazl (JUI-F) won the elections in 10 tehsil councils, PTI in 9, ANP in 5, PML-N and Jamaat- e-Islami pocketed one seat each, The News International reported citing unofficial and unconfirmed results from 31 of 64 tehsil councils in 17 districts.
+Jamiat Ulema-e-Islam Fazl (JUI-F) won the elections in 10 tehsil councils, PTI in 9, ANP in 5, PML-N and Jamaat- e-Islami won one seat each, The News International reported citing the unconfirmed and unconfirmed results of 31 of 64 tehsil councils in 17 districts.

 Sources